-Sets out the Council policy for involving stakeholders and the wider community in planning issues.
-Covers planning policy and development management. required, but the mechanisms are not specified.
-Required by Planning Acts.
-Needs to be kept up-to-date and reviewed at least every 5yrs in parallel with the Local Plan.
-Supporting Assessments Prepared alongside and submitted in support of DPDs and Neighbourhood Plans Sustainability Appraisal (SA) Considers the environmental, social and economic impact of the policies and proposals contained therein.
-Assesses policies at various stages of preparation, including the consideration of reasonable Consulted as part of the consultation on the DPD or Neighbourhood Plan Set out in the Environmental alternatives.
-The SA of a DPD includes the required Assessment Regulations, Planning Strategic Environmental Appraisal.
-Acts & Local Plan Regulations Strategic Environmental Appraisal (SEA) This assesses plans and policies where there may be significant environmental effects.
-These may occasionally be required where a SA has not already been undertaken, for Neighbourhood Plans or SPD Early consultation with the SEA consultation bodies and general consultation as part of the Neighbourhood Plan/SPD public consultation Set out in the Environmental Assessment Regulations Habitats Regulations Assessments Documents may require Habitats Regulations Assessment Scoping Report, to consider whether an Appropriate Assessment (AA) is necessary.
-An AA may be required if there is likely to be a significant effect on the nature conservation objectives of a European site.
-Integrated with the SA process, so no specific public consultation Consultation with specified bodies as set out under the Habitat Regulations Other policy documents Other documents and studies are necessary for the development of planning policies.
+Supporting Assessments

+Prepared alongside and submitted in support of DPDs and Neighbourhood Plans

+Sustainability Appraisal (SA)

+Considers the environmental, social and economic impact of the policies and proposals contained therein.
+Assesses policies at various stages of preparation, including the consideration of reasonable alternatives.
+The SA of a DPD includes the required Strategic Environmental Appraisal.
+Consulted as part of the consultation on the DPD or Neighbourhood Plan

+Set out in Planning Legislation & Local Plan Regulations

+Strategic Environmental Appraisal (SEA)

+This assesses plans and policies where there may be significant environmental effects.
+These may occasionally be required where a SA has not already been undertaken, for Neighbourhood Plans or SPD

+Early consultation with the SEA consultation bodies and general consultation as part of the DPD/Neighbourhood Plan public consultation

+Set out in the SEA Directive and Environmental Assessment of Plans and Programmes Regulations,

+Habitats Regulations Assessments

+The HRA screening considers if the potential impacts arising as from a plan are likely to have significant effect on any sites designated for their nature conservation importance, either alone or in combination with other plans and projects.
+If potential impacts are identified then this will trigger the need for a more detailed Appropriate Assessment.

+Consultation with specified bodies as set out under the Conservation of Habitats and Species Regulations 2017

+Consulted as part of the consultation on the DPD or Neighbourhood Plan

+Other documents

+Other documents and studies are necessary for the formulation of planning policies.
 Examples include Strategic Housing & Economic Land Availability Assessment (SHELAA) [Formerly SHLAA], Brownfield Land Register, Housing Needs Assessments Infrastructure Delivery Plan, Green Infrastructure Studies, Transport Assessments, and Local Flood Risk Assessments.

-Not generally consulted on, but can be considered as part of the examination of proposed new policies, when they are used as part of the evidence base for these policies.
+Not generally consulted on, but are parts of the evidence base and can be challenged through the examination process.